Dakatalol/backpack-ranks/README.md

 4. Workflow is "Active" in n8n
 5. n8n is running

-You'll only get alerts when difficulty score < 95.
-To test, either:
-- Wait until conditions are favorable
-- Temporarily change the IF node condition to always pass
+You'll get a message every time regardless of score.
+If you want to test immediately:
+- Click "Execute Workflow" in n8n
-- Run `python n8n_tracker.py` directly to see current score
+- Or run `python n8n_tracker.py` directly to see the JSON output

 ### Python: "Module not found"